Addressing nonlinearities in Monte Carlo: Conclusions

 \section{Conclusions}

-From now on, the Monte Carlo Method is no more restricted to linear problems.
-The five examples exposed above have been worked out by teams gathering specialists of Monte Carlo method and specialists of the physical problem under consideration.
-By their full exposition, we offer the readers all the details to implement their own applications.
-As a guideline, the first step is to formulate the physical observable under its expectation form, including the non linearities and integrating all levels of complexity.
-The second step is to reformulate this expectation as a formulation compliant with standard Monte Carlo Method, according to the kind of non linearities.
-For polynomial non linearities, use i.i.d. series products.
-For other differentiable forms, use Taylor expansion around an upper-bound of the innermost random variable in order to regain a polynomial form.
-Using this MC-compliant formulation, every advanced MC technique can then be applied: parallel implementation, complex geometry, null-collisions, zero-variance, control variate, importance sampling, sensitivities analysis...
-As illustrated by the variety of our seminal examples, this guideline covers a large set of non linear academic and real world problems.
+From now on, the Monte Carlo Method is no longer restricted to linear problems.
+The five examples exposed above were worked out by teams comprising specialists of the Monte Carlo method and specialists of the physical problem under consideration.
+Through their complete description, we offer readers all the details to implement their own applications.
+As a guideline, the first step is to formulate the physical observable under its expectation form, including the nonlinearities and integrating all levels of complexity.
+The second step is to reformulate this expectation as a formulation compliant with the standard Monte Carlo Method, according to the type of nonlinearity.
+For polynomial nonlinearities, use i.i.d. series products.
+For other differentiable forms, use a Taylor expansion around an upper bound of the innermost random variable in order to regain a polynomial form.
+Using this MC-compliant formulation, every advanced MC technique can then be applied: parallel implementation, complex geometry, null collisions, zero variance, control variate, importance sampling, sensitivity analysis, and so on.
+As illustrated by the variety of our seminal examples, this guideline covers a large set of nonlinear academic and real-world problems.